 If you share some of my views I highly recommend you follow me.
 I do my best to give a good picture of what the game is and what I like and dislike about them and any technical flaws.

 There is a possibility that I could find work writing for another publication.
 But I would really like to remain independent and work as a community funded games journalist.
 If you enjoy my writing or find my reviews helpful, and would like to show your support.
-Consider becoming a Patron
+I usually leave a donate button at the bottom of my articles.
+Though if you consider becoming a Patron, subscribers get access to patron only stories of my tabletop RPG sessions.